 The dimensions of the new vehicles are identical to the cars they replaced, allowing Ober Gatlinburg to use the existing loading docks and towers, though the new trams offer 15 percent more glass viewing area.

 The original tram cars had been in service for nearly 34 years.
 Until 1972, skiers wound their way by car slowly and precariously up and down snow-covered Mt.
-Harrison en route to Gatlinburg's ski resort, which opened in 1962.
+Harrison en route to Gatlinburg's ski area, which opened in 1962.
 That winter, the idea to provide a safer, more comfortable means to reach the ski area was explored, and Gatlinburg's Aerial Tramway was born.
 Construction of the tramway started in September 1972, and the tramway began operation on August 5, 1973.
-On August 5, 2007 the Gatlinburg Aerial Tramway celebrated its 34th anniversary.
+On August 5, 2013 the Gatlinburg Aerial Tramway celebrated its 40th anniversary.

 Installation of the new cars comprises Phase II of Ober Gatlinburg’s continuing effort to keep the tramway system modernized.
 During Phase I in 2001, Ober completed a major upgrade to the tramway electronics and computer system, installed new control panels in the cars and replaced the brakes and drive motor to conform to new safety standards.